Sutro Tower: Construction

 Construction began in 1971 by Kline Towers of Columbia, South Carolina.
 The tower was completed in 1973, with the first transmissions on July 4, 1973.
-Approximately 3750 m3 of concrete were used to make the foundation of the 3.7 million pound (1,700 ton) tower.
+Approximately 3750 m3 of concrete were used to make the foundation of the 1,700 ton (3.7 million pound) tower.
 Earthquake proofing includes ballasting two-thirds of the weight of the structure below ground, resulting in a center of gravity at sixteen feet below ground level.
-It is used to transmit the signals of eleven television stations and four FM radio stations and for various other communications services.
+It is used to transmit the signals of ten television stations and four FM radio stations and for various other communications services.

-The tower is owned by Sutro Tower Inc., a not-for-profit corporation, which in turn is owned by a consortium of the four major television broadcasters in San Francisco at the time of its construction: KTVU (previously owned by Cox Media Group, now owned by Fox Television Stations); KRON-TV (owned by the San Francisco Chronicle at the time of the tower's completion, now owned by Nexstar Media Group); KPIX (a former Westinghouse Broadcasting property, now owned by CBS); and KGO-TV (an ABC-owned station).
-Sutro Tower also leases space to other Bay Area radio and television stations, including PBS outlet KQED; independent station KOFY-TV; non-commercial station KPJK; and KBCW, a sister station to KPIX.
-With the advent of channel sharing agreements after the 2016 FCC spectrum auction, San Jose's KQEH began to transmit from Sutro with sister station KQED on January 17, 2018, moving from its former Monument Peak transmitter.
+The tower is owned by Sutro Tower Inc., a nonprofit corporation, which in turn is owned by a consortium of the four major television broadcasters in San Francisco at the time of its construction: KTVU (previously owned by Cox Media Group, now owned by Fox Television Stations); KRON-TV (owned by the San Francisco Chronicle at the time of the tower's completion, now owned by Nexstar Media Group); KPIX (a former Westinghouse Broadcasting property, now owned by CBS); and KGO-TV (an ABC-owned station).
+Sutro Tower also leases space to other Bay Area radio and television stations, including PBS outlet KQED; independent station KOFY-TV; non-commercial station KPJK; and KPYX, a sister station to KPIX.
+With the advent of channel-sharing agreements after the 2016 FCC spectrum auction, San Jose's KQEH began to transmit from Sutro with sister station KQED on January 17, 2018, moving from its former Monument Peak transmitter.